DanielEWeeks/PedGFLMM/README.md

 Copyright Information
 =====================

-Copyright 2019, University of Georgetown and University of Pittsburgh.
+Copyright 2019, Georgetown University and University of Pittsburgh.
 All Rights Reserved.